 Walk into any department store and you’ll be inundated with a plethora of scents, but choosing the best smell that’s right for you and your skin can often be easier said than done.

-In order to find the best of the best men’s fragrance, you would need to spend a good few hours testing every single one, but eventually, your nose will become immune to the smells and you won’t be able to take full advantage of the choice on offer.
+In order to find the best of the best smelling men’s fragrance, you would need to spend a good few hours testing every single one, but eventually, your nose will become immune to the scents and you won’t be able to take full advantage of the choice on offer.

-These carefully curated men’s perfumes are literally some of the best on the market, produced using a mix of rare and original ingredients, so that you stand out for all the right reasons – and don’t smell like every other bloke in the street.
+These carefully curated best colognes for men are literally some of the nicest smelling on the market, produced using a mix of rare and original ingredients, so that you stand out for all the right reasons – and don’t smell like every other guy on the street.

 How one smells says a lot about who one is, especially in a world where first impressions mean everything.
 Some people will choose a different scent every time they purchase a new bottle, some may like to stick to a particular label, and there are even those who choose one fragrance forever – a scent they feel defines them as a person.